 If you live in an area where the typical rural house is white with a gray or black roof, you can add the curb appeal we now crave through adding color with shutters, landscaping, or even pavers as sidewalks.
 In warmer climates, you might reduce cooling costs by adding white roofs.

 If the old houses need room additions, you probably will want to add a bedroom or two with very large closet spaces.
 If the houses have no attics or basements, storage is going to be a problem.

 One solution is to build a large attached (or detached but nearby) garage that would offer some unheated, uncooled storage space.

 Labor in rural areas is inexpensive, but highly skilled labor may be scarce.
-So keep it simple, and infuse elegance into your project through great siting, large expanses of open spaces if you make an addition, and color and good functional landscaping outdoors.
+So keep it simple, and infuse elegance into your project through great siting that preserves existing trees, large expanses of open spaces if you make an addition, and color and good functional landscaping outdoors.

 Functional landscaping can certainly include native plantings and vegetable gardens, with turf grass requiring mowing kept to a minimum near the exterior doors.

 If you grew up on a farm, probably the idea of living in an old chicken house doesn't sound appealing at all.
 But remember, you're simply looking for viable buildings, and I think you should look with fresh eyes at all available buildings.

 Barns could be turned into a two-story two-family or four-family residence for young families, with a huge towering central hallway or great room that would be shared.